AdrianKubica/rest_api_rec/README.md

 installed and then: `docker-compose up --build -d` will build and run production ready service for you.
 There is also possibility to build and run development version with `docker-compose up -f docker-compose.dev.yaml --build -d`.
 Development version consists:
-- testing environments: simply run `pytest` command using `rest` container,
+- testing environments: simply run `pytest` command using `rest` container (currently 100% of tests coverage),
 - linter to check project consistency with PEP8: simply run `flake8` command using `rest` container.

 There is also TravisCI configuration for Github which is able to make integrity tests after each commit pushed to Github.